UFCISEMedia/hwcoe-syllabus-display/readme.txt

 == Changelog ==

+= v1.5 (2020-07-10) =
+   * Adds local JSON and corresponding files
+   * Adds more years to the gravity form
+   * Updates ReadMe file

 = v1.4 (2019-11-14) =
    * Add the ability to sort columns within the admin panel edit screen